briansworth/dev/_posts/2019-2-17-Dsc-Install-AD-Forest.md

 <p>
   Building and rebuilding labs is something I do frequently.
   Active Directory is one the biggest requirements for a Windows lab.
+  This means constantly installing AD Forests with the same configurations.
-  Installing an AD Forest is pretty straightforward, but DSC can make it that much more simple.
+  Automating this with PowerShell is pretty straightforward, but Dsc can make it even more so.
 </p>

 #### Prerequisites
 ----

 <p>
-  You will need the following DSC resources to follow along:
+  You will need the following Dsc resources to follow along:
   <ul>
     <li>xActiveDirectory</li>
     <li>NetworkingDsc</li>